magdarosa/markdown-cv/index.md

 `May 2022 – Present`
 __Senior Backend Engineer__, EquipmentShare, Auckland, New Zealand

-- Responsible for the development, support and maintenance of serverless backend applications to support business functions for billing, using Node.js, NestJS (Typescript), AWS services and PostgreSQL.
+- Responsible for the development, support and maintenance of serverless backend applications to support business functions for our billing app, using Node.js, NestJS (Typescript), AWS services and PostgreSQL.

+- Create Serveless workflow with AWS step functions for our billing app.

 - Collaborate with teammates to deliver high quality solutions, share best practices and knowledge across teams, recommend technologies and frameworks.